wsenjer/royalmail-woocommerce-shipping-calculator/readme.txt

 == Description ==
 WooCommerce Royal Mail Shipping Calculator is a Wordpress Plugin that integrate the Royal Mail service, it will calculate the shipping cost and the delivery time for your customer.

+If you have any issues or questions, please open a thread in the WordPress.org forum or you can open a [support ticket](wpruby.com/submit-ticket/ "support ticket") on our website.

+== Screenshots ==

+1. Royal Mail Shipping Settings Page.
+2. Checkout Page Preview.

 == Installation ==